 This isn't happening in a vacuum.
 Gaming companies across the board are wrestling with ballooning operational expenses.
 Cloud infrastructure costs continue climbing, anti-cheat systems require constant updates and monitoring, and Fortnite's regular content drops - new seasons, collaborations, live events - demand significant development resources.
 The game operates on a free-to-play model, making V-bucks sales critical to sustaining the platform.

 What makes this price hike particularly notable is Epic's usual transparency about industry economics.
-The company has been vocal about platform fees, famously battling and over their 30% app store cuts.
+The company has been vocal about platform fees, famously battling Apple and Google over their 30% app store cuts.
 Epic even launched its own games store partly to demonstrate lower fee structures.
 So the tight-lipped response about internal cost drivers feels out of character.